 camera provided via a grant, and images from Field Days and Events began a feature

 in the Volunteer magazine, other CFS publications, as well as non CFS publications.

 In 2004, the CFS Promotions Unit Pantech was withdrawn from service after

 10 years of travelling many kilometers across the state, and was replaced by

 a 'Pumper' type appliance with lots of locker space, kindly provided by CFS

 Headquarters.
-This appliance is now used to transport display and photographic
+This appliance was used to transport display and photographic

 equipment to events, and serving as a prop when required in pictures.

 The Unit now has a number of photographers and equipment

 spread around the state providing a never before insight into the roles and